Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Experiments

 \subsection{Experimental Setup}

-To systematically evaluate the effectiveness of the proposed adversarial training framework in enhancing the robustness of motion policies, this study applies it to two tasks of humanoid robots: Perceptive Locomotion (PL) and Whole-Body Control (WBC).
-Through comparative experiments and ablation studies, we address the following research questions: (1) Can the critical attack policy impose a stronger perturbation effect compared to domain randomization?
-(2) Does adversarial training further improve the robustness of motion policies?
-(3) Does adversarial training contribute to the motion performance of real robots?
+We apply the SA2RT to two humanoid robot tasks, Perceptive Locomotion (PL) and Whole-Body Control (WBC), and implementation details are provided in the Appendix.
+Through comparative experiments and ablation studies, we address the following research questions: (1) Can adversarial attacks induce stronger perturbations than domain randomization?
+(2) Can SA2RT improve the robustness of motion policies?
+(3) Does SA2RT contribute to the motion performance of real robots?